Scott3142/python-programming/codelabs/part-2.md

 The execution of the program produces the following output:

 Negative
-: Let's try if we can travel to the method world: <br> Greetings from the method world! <br> Looks like we can, let's try again: <br> Greetings from the method world! <br> Greetings from the method world! <br> Greetings from the method world! <br>
+: Let's see if we can travel to the method world: <br> Greetings from the method world! <br> Looks like we can, let's try again: <br> Greetings from the method world! <br> Greetings from the method world! <br> Greetings from the method world! <br>

 The order of execution is worth noticing.
 The execution of the program happens by executing the lines of the main function (`main`) in order from top to bottom, one at a time.
 When the encountered statement is a method call, the execution of the program moves inside the method in question.
 The statements of the method are executed one at a time from top to bottom.
-After this the execution returns to the place where the method call occured, and then proceeds to the next statement in the program.
+After this the execution returns to the place where the method call occurred, and then proceeds to the next statement in the program.

 When the program starts, the operating system calls `main`.
 The main function is the starting point for the program, since the execution begins from its first line.
 The execution of a program ends at the end of the main function.